openconfig/featureprofiles/feature/platform/transceiver/zr_tunable_parameters_test/README.md

 * With above streamed data verify
     * For each center frequency, laser frequency offset should not be more than +/- 1.8 GHz max.
+    * For each center frequency, streamed value should be in Mhz units.
+Test should fail if the streamed value is in Hz or THz units.
+As an example 193.1 THz would be 193100000 in MHz.
     * When set to a specific target output power, transmit power control absolute accuracy should be within +/- 1 dBm of the target value.
     * For reported data check for validity: min <= avg/instant <= max